Sanjog017/C-practice-questions-for-beginners/README.md

 ## License

-This project is open source, and can be used freely for learning.
+This project is open source, and with MIT licence.